 In New Square Northeast, the current vacancy rate is 1.1%, which is a lower rate of vacancies than 90.5% of all neighborhoods in the U.S. This means that the housing supply in New Square Northeast is very tight compared to the demand for property here.

-American households most often have a car, and regularly they have two or three.
-But households in the New Square Northeast neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the New Square Northeast neighborhood have a highly unusual car ownership.
 67.1% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.5% of U.S. neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The New Square Northeast neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the New Square Northeast neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 72.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

-The New Square Northeast neighborhood stands out for having an average per capita income lower than 97.6% of the neighborhoods in the United States.
+One of the unique characteristics of the New Square Northeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.6% of the neighborhoods in America.
 Also of note, 61.7% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Also, one of the really interesting characteristics about the New Square Northeast neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 4.4% of college-friendly places to live in the state of New York.